 - Over 80% of Pinterest traffic comes from mobile.

 Impressive, right?
 If used properly, Pinterest can revolutionize your marketing, especially if you target millennials and women as they make up 76% of its user base.

 Drive Leads From Pinterest – A Complete Step-by-Step Guide

 Here’s a brief guide on how to get started & get leads on this wonderful platform;

 1) Create A Pinterest Business Profile to Drive Leads From Pinterest

 Signing up for a business account with Pinterest is just as easy as signing up for a personal one.
 You can also convert your personal account to a business one just as easily.

 Going for the business account can offer you many extra benefits, including rich analytics, to track your pins and conversions and the ability to create ads.

 If you have other social media accounts, be it on Etsy, YouTube, Instagram, etc., make sure to claim it ASAP to your Pinterest account.
-Not only would you get access to the analytics, following, and contents associated with this account, you can also repurpose those posts to spruce up your Pinterest account
+Not only would you get access to the analytics, following, and content associated with this account, but you can also repurpose those posts to spruce up your Pinterest account